 In a court case, it was held that the defense of the statute of limitations must be affirmatively pled; otherwise, it would be automatically considered as waived.
 If the allegations made in a lawsuit have conclusively lapsed under the statute of limitations, you can plead to dismiss the case.
 However, if you need to prove that the case is barred on the basis of the discovery rule, you should file a motion for summary judgment.

 If you need help with Arizona statute of limitations contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.